HeljaeRaeisaenen/ohte-harjoitusty-/documentation/architecture.md

 A fourth class called UI controls the transitions between these.
 There is also an info view, which can be opened from the second, but this contains only some text and is a part of the same class.
 The class Begin also uses the application logic classes.

 ## Application logic
+The class Placement is responsible for the logical part of the program.
+It uses its attributes and methods to create a placement, following four steps:

+1. Initializing everything and making sure the user input is usable
+2. Grouping the participants of the event, or the names in the inputted file, together placed on their wishes
+3. Placing these groups in lists that represent tables, and will later be saved into  a csv file
+4. Placing people left out in step 3 in the lists, and ensuring no one was left out

+The logic isn't very refined, and it certainly can't make an optimal seating arrangement.

+## Storing the information
+The login credentials are stored in a local Sqlite database in plaintext.

+The finished seating arrangement is saved in an csv file.
+The user can decide the location and name of the file.

 ## Main functionality
 ### The user logs in